azitowolf/lablog/src/posts/jss/sitecore-how-do-jss-sitecore-basic-placeholders-work.md

 Now, you will be able to add the two components — `BlogPageHeader` + `BlogPageContent` (not depicted here) to the presentation details for the page in question, and render them into the placeholders above.

 I hope that this article helps to ‘supplement’ the existing Sitecore JSS documentation so that those developers who come after me can learn a bit faster and suffer a bit less.
-Thanks for reading.